souravran/LogProcessApp/src/application/README.md

 -----------------
-Application, which is a folder container, has all the executables that uses the computer system to perform desired functions.
+Application, which is a folder container, has all the executables for current application to perform desired functions.